Reading Time: 5 minutes read

-There are a number of filters and effects available for photographers who are using the camera on an iPhone to take pictures.
+There are numerous filters and effects available for photographers who are using an iPhone camera.

 What Is the Bokeh Effect?

 It’s not just a general blur, however; bokeh blur features unique soft light reflections that adds a playful flare to the quality of the picture.
 You’ve probably seen this effect before and at some point may even have used it yourself.
 If done correctly, the iPhone bokeh effect can create some stunning pictures that are the core focus of your photo.

 Creating bokeh effects can be achieved in a few different ways depending on the tools that you’re working with.
 Photographers can make bokeh effects by the use of focus in-camera or by using an editing tool like Photoshop to blur the background.
 With advanced iPhone camera technology and software, these effects are now a lot easier to pull off on a mobile device.